Miras98/sql_datawarehouse_project/README.md

   Database.
 2. **Silver Layer**: This step includes data cleansing, normalization and standardaization processess to prepare the data for analysis.
-3.**Gold Layer**: Business-ready data, modeled into a star schema for Analytical & Reporting Puproses.
+3. **Gold Layer**: Business-ready data, modeled into a star schema for Analytical & Reporting Puproses.

 ----